Lectures on Statistics in Theory: Prelude to Statistics in Practice: 1D parameter space, 2D observation space

 The assertion that inference should be conditioned on an ancillary in the Welch example (where it comes out of the math) is often called the ``Conditionality Principle'' (CP).
 Conditioning in the Cox example (a ``mixture experiment'' where the ancillary has physical meaning about which experiment was performed) is then called the ``Weak Conditionality Principle'' (WCP).

 But note: in sufficiently complicated cases (for example if there is more than one ancillary statistic), the procedure is less clear.
 In many situations, ancillary statistics do not exist, and it is not at all clear how to restrict the ``whole space'' to the relevant part for frequentist coverage.
+For a comprehensive review of ancillary statistics and their applications, see Ref.~\cite{ghosh2010}.

 The pure Bayesian answer is to collapse the whole sample space to the data observed, and refer only to the probability of the data observed, i.e., the likelihood principle discussed in Section~\ref{likelihoodprin}.
 This is literally the ultimate extreme in conditioning, {\em conditioning (in the continuous case) on a point of measure zero!} (You can't get any more ``relevant''.)
 But the price is giving up coverage.